vaddisrinivas/WebSheets/README.md

 - Portainer Template
 - Pulling Spreadsheet from nextcloud/s3/minio/local/
 - n8n workflow to update website
+- "Auto" span for the given fields in social fields

 ## How does this project work?
 It takes a google-sheet that is shared publically and generates websites based on that.
 However this excel sheet has to follow a very easy to create template that can be found here -> https://drive.google.com/file/d/1MLKjqVdjHrE8H1hH-nmF4Cd0uBW_dnUH/view?usp=sharing